-The debt may be prepaid.
-If it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of i) one percent of the outstanding principal amount or ii) a yield maintenance premium determined as set forth in the Deed of Trust.

-The debt may be prepaid at par as of December 2005.
+Includes \$35,000,000 senior debt secured by a first mortgage and \$9,000,000 subordinated debt.

+The debt may be prepaid at part as of December 2005.
+The debt may be prepaid at part any time except during certain days each month as specified in the applicable loan agreement.
+We intend to repay the debt with the proceeds of this offering.
+The debt allows for three one-year extensions provided that certain conditions are met.
 The debt allows for one 12-month extension provided that certain conditions are met.
 There is an accelerated amortization provision based on a predetermined formula of available cash flow.
 We have entered into an interest rate cap agreement on this debt.
 Breakage fees may be payable if the debt is repaid.

-The debt relating to this hotel was incurred with an affiliate of Banc of America Securities LLC, a co-managing underwriter of this offering, as lender.
+The debt relating to this hotel was incurred with an affiliate of Banc of America Securities LLC, a co-managing underwriter of this offering, as lender